top of page

 About

-Save The Building is a research experiment developed by Embodied games.
+Save The Building is a research experiment by Embodied games.
 I was contracted to take the early prototype and prepare it for release.
-This included optimizing existing code to improve performance, implement systems to track and save data using the HP Omnicept VR headset, implement new gameplay mechanics, and fix any bugs or issues with existing ones.
+This included optimizing existing code to improve performance, implementing systems to track and save user data from the HP Omnicept VR headset, implementint new gameplay mechanics, as well as bug fixes.
+I set up scripts to reduced the amount of game objects active at once to improve the frame rate, created a dynamic dialog system to allow for the quick implementation of interactive dialog boxes throughout the experience, and regularly met with clients to ensure their objectives were being met and that the project maintained a high level of quality.